 Additionally, the Second Decade Society provides summer internship grants for undergraduates and the Meg Walsh Award for one selected graduating senior.
-Departments, programs, and centers often offer their own research award or funding opportunity.
+Krieger School departments, programs, and centers often offer their own research award or funding opportunity.

 Students are also encouraged to look beyond the School of Arts and Sciences for research funding: